-Some quantifiers can be used with singular count nouns. one person each manager every employee Some qu antifiers can b e used wit h plural count nou ns. two several a few a majority of both problems young people managers professionals girls Some q Some quantifiers can be used with non-count nouns. a little productivity much progress a great deal of interest not as much satisfaction Some quantifiers can be used with both count and non-count nouns.
-Count Nouns Non-count No uns more/most students more/most/ money or time no people no choice some/any/all employees some/any/all money
+Some quantifiers can be used with singular count nouns. one person each manager every employee Some qu antifiers can b e used with h plural count nou ns. two problems several young people a few managers a majority of professionals both girls Some q Some quantifiers can be used with non-count nouns. a little of productivity much choice a great deal of interest not as much satisfaction Some quantifiers can be used with both count and non-count nouns.
+Count Nouns Non-count Nouns more/most students more/most/ money or time no people some/any/all employees no choice some/any/all mon ey

-Writing We have given a few interesting writing tasks on pages 164-165.
+Writing We have given a few interesting writing tasks on pages 153-166.
 Have them write/prepare/ design a paragraph on the interview given there.
 Summary For summarizing Ss can do any exercise.
 They can read each quote in task 4. page165 and can say/write his/her answer thinking and explaining.
-Sample: One of the Ss, "What I wear may not be the most trendy, but I like it that way.
+Sample: One of the Ss, "What I wear may not be the most trendy-but I like it that way.
 I'd rather be more comfortable than fashionable."The Ss share their ideas on each quote and express their opinions creatively.
 At the end of the lesson the Ss answer the questions and conclude that: • Most people are self-conscious about how they look. • People should just accept the way they look • People should just wear clean and comfortable clothes.
 What they wear may not be the most trendy-but more comfortable than fashionable, etc. • Beauty is in the eye of the beholder.